Wills, Trusts & Probate

 What types of assets can be held in a trust?

-Trusts can hold a wide variety of assets including real estate, bank accounts, investments, business interests, personal property, and more.
+Trusts can hold a wide range of assets including real estate, bank and brokerage accounts, investment portfolios, business interests, personal property, and other types of property.
 The trust document specifies which assets are included and how they should be managed or distributed.
-Properly funding a trust by transferring ownership of assets into the trust is essential for effective administration.
-Trustees must understand the nature of each asset to manage it appropriately and comply with any relevant legal or tax requirements.
+Trustees must verify ownership and fund assets into the trust as needed, and organize any required valuations.
+Knowing the full scope of trust property enables accurate accounting and helps trustees make informed distribution decisions that align with the trust’s instructions.